Pinocchio

 “Um, I was robbed?” said Pinocchio.

-“Is that right?” said the Blue Fairy with a frown.
+“Is that true?” said the Blue Fairy with a frown.
 Pinocchio’s nose began to grow.

 “Yes, robbed!” said Pinocchio.
-“By two mean men – no, four of them!”
+“By two mean men – no, it was four of them!”

 “Pinocchio!” said the Blue Fairy in a stern voice.
 “You must know what the truth really is.”